ricky-wong/backbone.marionette/docs/marionette.application.md

 manage regions comes from the RegionManager Class, which is documented [over here](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.regionmanager.md).

 ### Application.getOption
-Retrieve an object's attribute either directly from the object, or from the object's this.options, with this.options taking precedence.
+Retrieve an object's attribute either directly from the object, or from the object's `this.options`, with `this.options` taking precedence.

 More information [getOption](./marionette.functions.md)